Vaccines (Immunizations)

 - Tetanus

 Research overwhelmingly supports vaccine safety and effectiveness.
-(Studies consistently debunk the belief that vaccines cause autism .)
+(Studies consistently debunk the belief that vaccines cause developmental delays, including autism.)
 Before the Food and Drug Administration (FDA) approves any vaccine, scientists have studied and tested it, typically for years, to verify its effectiveness and safety.

-Having mild side effects (headache, low fever, fatigue) after you get a vaccine typically means that your immune system is doing its job.
+Having mild side effects (headache, low fever, fatigue or redness at the injection site) after you get a vaccine typically means that your immune system is doing its job.
 A vaccine will not give you the disease it targets.
+(For example, you will not contract influenza from the flu vaccine.)

 Serious side effects from vaccines are extremely rare, and clinical staff know what to do if you show a strong reaction after receiving a vaccine.
 For most people, including children, the risk of disease is much greater than a vaccine’s possible side effects.